jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

 ### 25
 Structures that are—
-(a) fixed to, or under, or over any part of the common marine and coastal area; and (b) owned, or deemed to be owned, by the Crown under section 18 or 19 of the Marine and Coastal Area (Takutai Moana) Act 2011.
+(a) fixed to, or under, or over any part of the common marine and coastal area; and (b) owned, or deemed to be owned, by the Crown under section 18 or 19 of the Marine and Coastal Area (Takutai Moana) Act 2011; or
+(c) owned by the Crown, Te Urewera Board, or the trustees of Tūhoe Te Uru Taumatua under the Te Urewera Act 2014, but subject to note 2.

 ### 1
 Land owned or used by a society incorporated under the Agricultural and Pastoral Societies Act 1908 as a showground or place of meeting.